United Kingdom of Great Britain and Ireland: American Civil War

-During the American Civil War (1861–1865), British leaders favoured the Confederate States of America, a major source of cotton for textile mills.
+During the American Civil War (1861–1865), British leaders and elite favoured the Confederate States of America, a major source of cotton for textile mills.
 Prince Albert was effective in defusing a war scare in late 1861 over the Trent Affair.
-The British people, however, generally favoured the Union.
-What little cotton was available came from New York City, as the blockade by the US Navy shut down 95% of Southern exports to Britain.
+The mostly working-class British people generally favoured the Union.
+What little cotton was available came from New York City, as the Union blockade of the Confederacy shut down 95% of Southern exports to Britain.
 Trade flourished with the Union and many young men crossed the Atlantic to join the Union Army.
 In September 1862, President Abraham Lincoln announced the Emancipation Proclamation would be issued in 90 days, thus making abolition of slavery a war goal.
 Britain was long opposed to slavery, itself having abolished it some three decades earlier, and any possibility of its intervention on behalf of the Confederacy ended.

-British companies built and operated fast blockade runners to ship arms into the Confederacy at considerable profit.
-London ignored American complaints that it allowed the building of warships for the Confederate Navy.
-The warships caused a major diplomatic row that was resolved in the Alabama Claims in 1872, in the Americans' favour by payment of reparations.
+British companies built and operated fast blockade runners to ship arms to and built warships for the Confederacy at considerable profit.
+London ignored American complaints that it allowed the selling of arms and building of warships for the Confederacy.
+Both blockade runners and warships caused a major diplomatic row that was partially resolved in the Alabama Claims in 1872, in the Americans' favour by payment of reparations only for damages caused by British-built Confederate warships.